Beltus/blog/_projects/2020-03-30-object-traking-opencv.md

 ![Photo by Immo Wegmann on Unsplash](https://beltus.github.io/vision/assets/images/object.jpg)

 If you are stuck home like the rest of world, and sick of counting the number of new corona virus cases like I am.
-Then it's time to a break from the chaos and apocalyptic news on social media.
-Join me lets build a fun computer vision object tracking application.
+Then it's time to take a break from the chaos and apocalyptic news on social media.
+Join me lets build a fun computer vision object tracking application in 5 minutes.

 Here is youtube video demonstration of our final project.